deepseekfrombd/SQL-Performance-ETL-Demos/README.md

-SQL Performance Tuning & ETL Automation Demos
+# SQL Performance Tuning – Real-World Case Study by Alamgir Kabir

 Welcome to my SQL performance tuning and ETL job demo repository.
 This repo showcases real-world SQL Server optimization techniques and ETL workflows that I’ve used in large-scale FinTech and microfinance systems across Bangladesh.